BUS 320: Library Guide

 Problems sometimes encountered when researching this assignment include:

-c.
+b.
 Not being able to find any comparable companies.

-If you focus too much on identifying only those companies that are perfectly comparable to your target (same geography, size, product line, etc.), you may not find any at all.
+If you focus too much on identifying only those companies that are perfectly comparable to your target (same geography, size, product lines, etc.), you may not find any at all.
 Remember that this is an accounting/investing assignment, not a marketing one: You need to find comparable companies, not necessarily direct competitors.

 Research is only half the battle!
 You also need to communicate your findings in a clear, well-structured paper, Check the SFU Library guides to Business Writing and Writing for University for resources to help with paper structures, grammar, spelling, and more.

 You also need to correctly cite all of the books, journal articles, and sites that you used in your research.
-Check with your instructor to see which citation style you are expected to use.

-In some cases, you may have to resort to directly interpretating the instructions in the APA Manual (a copy is at the Ask Us Desk in the library) to try to apply them to the sources you've found.
+In some cases, you may have to resort to directly interpreting the instructions in the APA Manual (a copy is at the Ask Us Desk in the library) to try to apply them to the sources you've found.
 Don't leave this to the last minute!

-Note also that some of our article indexes have information within their Help pages on how to cite articles found in databases using common formats such as APA, MLA, and Chicago, and that some of them will even allow you to save/email your citations in a specific format like APA (e.g., Business Source Complete has this feature)..
+Note also that some of our article indexes have information within their Help pages on how to cite articles found in databases using common formats such as APA, MLA, and Chicago, and that some of them will even allow you to save/email your citations in a specific format like APA (e.g., Business Source Complete has this feature).

-Learning how to properly credit others when you use their ideas is a dfficult, but important part of research.
+Learning how to properly credit others when you use their ideas is a difficult, but important part of research.
 Start with the SFU Library's interactive tutorial "Understanding and Avoiding Plagiarism" to test yourself and to learn more about plagiarism.
 Also read the SFU Library Guide on Plagiarism for further discussion of this critical topic and for links to other plagiarism guides.

 a.
 You can get help from a reference librarian in person at our reference desks as well as via email, chat, and telephone.
 Try our Ask a Librarian services.